NaikAayush/mi/Assignment3/PESU-MI_1033_1459_1565/README.txt

 In the end, as the result set values were skewed towards 1 (75-25 split), we performed oversampling by duplicating the 0 values, to match the data spread.

+We did train test split using the default 75%-25% split.

 Neural Network Architecture
 ---------------------------